Over time, the skin on your body starts to loosen. This means you will start to see your chest, arms, buttocks, thighs, etc., start to lose firmness.

 Sagging skin can be caused by a variety of factors:

 - Age: over time, the skin produces less collagen and elastin, which are responsible for its firmness and elasticity.
-As a result, the skin ends up becoming slack.
+As a result, the skin ends up becoming loose.

 - Extreme weight loss is also one of the main causes.
 When you lose weight, relaxed skin appears on the face or belly because after a person has been obese for any length of time, their skin becomes accustomed to being stretched.
 It then hangs and appears loose.